MonitoringLizard/MonitoringLizard/README.md

 🤖 **Hello fellow Follower of the Great Machine!.** 🤖

   While myy username is MonitoringLizard, i actually can go by the name  i created to use on the web, Raptop, just for you to know.
-I am a brazilian male, straight? (idk, i going through some existencial crisis) and human, for sure, for now i have 15 years of life! (i make 16 at 12/12).
+I am a brazilian male, straight and human, for sure, for now i have [REDACTED] years of life! (i make [REDACTED] at 12/12).

   I have a dream of becoming a programmer, specialized in C, C++, Python and Rust.
 I want to become a gamedev in the future, or just ya know, program things for life, i love computers and lizards.